-The Ministry for Environment, Nature Conservation and Nuclear Safety is responsible for environmental affairs within the Federal Government of Germany.
-To understand its work better, please feel free to visit its official website:
+The Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety is responsible for environmental affairs within the German Federal Government.
+To understand its work better, visit its official website:

 In June 2016 the Bavarian town of Wunsiedel was honored as “Energy Municipality of the Month” by the Renewable Energies Agency.
 The town already reached its self-chosen climate and energy goals for 2020 this year.